aprilde/daily-lift/docs/BUILD-LOG.md

 _To be updated as the native Android build proceeds: environment setup, what the AI coding tool got right and wrong, errors hit and how they were resolved, and decisions made along the way._

+## Step 8 - Steps A-D built, design review loop closed

+Steps A-D (environment, data model, the "today" screen, and full editing) are built and automated-tested.
+PM manual testing after Step D flagged two issues - the Bodyweight toggle and the 130%-font-scale layout - which became Steps D.1 (designer review) and D.2 (implementation), inserted before Step E.

+The headline call from that loop: rather than fix the toggle's labeling as the designer initially suggested, the PM **removed it entirely** for the MVP - a reversal of Decision 5/edge case #2, edited directly into `DECISION-LOG.md` rather than layered on as an addendum.
+Removing the toggle also simplified the 130%-layout fix, since the row had one fewer control to account for.
+Full reasoning for both is in `DECISION-LOG.md` and `design-review.md`; the build-level detail (what changed in code, snags, test results) is in `BUILD-DIARY.md`'s Step D.1/D.2 entries - this log won't restate either.

+Next: Step E (detail view, exercise images, all-done message), pending PM visual sign-off on D.2.

+## Step 9 - Step E built, image generation deferred

+D.2's three bugs (scroll, column alignment, default reps text) got PM sign-off, clearing the way for Step E: the exercise detail view, tap-to-open navigation, and the all-done celebration message - all built and automated-tested.

+One real gap surfaced going in: Addendum 9 calls for Claude to generate AI illustrations (a sample image, PM approval, then bulk-generation), but no image-generation tool is available to Claude in this environment.
+Rather than block the rest of Step E on that, the PM chose to build everything else now - detail view, navigation, all-done message, full data wiring for all 33 exercises' image refs - with placeholder visuals standing in for the artwork, and defer actual image generation to a follow-up.
+Recorded as **Addendum 10** in `DECISION-LOG.md`; build-level detail in `BUILD-DIARY.md`'s Step E entry.

+Next: sort out an image-generation approach (likely PM-generated externally, wired in by Claude), then close out the deferred ME1/ME2 manual tests.